One of the most common questions our therapists get asked is:

 • Attracting dramatic relationships and needy or abusive people.

-Caregiving, on the other hand, is caring for another person out of love and kindness; no fear, no insecurity, no strings attached.
-It’s giving of oneself in a healthy, balanced way that serves all parties involved.
+Caregiving, on the other hand, is when you care for another person out of love and kindness.
+No fear, no insecurity, no strings attached.

-Signs of caregiving include:
+Ways of caregiving include:

-The next step is to begin replacing caretaking behaviors with caregiving behaviors.
 Put yourself first.
 Trust other people to take care of themselves.
 Explore and establish your own boundaries, while learning to respect the boundaries of others.
 Step in and give of yourself only when it feels good to you and is requested by others.

 Choose from in-person counseling in Roseville or Fair Oaks, California, or online counseling for those located in the state of California.
 Speak with our client care coordinator today to schedule a free, twenty-minute consultation and see if codependency treatment is the right choice for you.